 New to Market

-The first state to legalize medical marijuana hasn’t had a smooth road to recreational sales so far.
+However, the first state to legalize medical marijuana didn’t have a smooth road to recreational sales.
 Without a cohesive strategy to regulate and control the medical marijuana industry, the resulting marketplace caused logistics and legal issues for county and city officials throughout the state.
-Governor Jerry Brown signed three key pieces of medical marijuana reform into law in 2016, strengthening the push toward full legalization ahead of the November vote.
+Governor Jerry Brown signed three key pieces of medical marijuana reform into law in 2016, strengthening the push toward full legalization ahead of the November vote to follow.

-The impact of the nation’s most populous state legalizing cannabis would be a windfall for efforts to expand legislation to the federal level.
-While the efforts to curb violence related to Mexico’s drug cartels along the California/Mexico border may not be as substantial as some advocates would hope, legalizing recreational cannabis in California would be the most significant step toward federal legalization and expanded efforts to reform U.S. drug policy.
+The impact of the nation’s most populous state legalizing cannabis may prove a windfall for efforts to expand legislation to the federal level.
+While the efforts to curb violence related to Mexico’s drug cartels along the California/Mexico border may not be as substantial as some advocates would hope, legalizing recreational cannabis in California has been a significant step toward federal legalization and expanded efforts to reform U.S. drug policy.
+However, the recent rescinding of three key cannabis decriminalizing memos by Attorney General Jeff Sessions certainly casts looming uncertainty.

 Full legalization of cannabis took a hit in Arizona.
 Proposition 205 would have allowed people 21 and over to use marijuana recreationally.
 The measure also permitted users to grow up to 6 plants.
 Although the proposition would apply 80% of tax revenue from sales to school districts and charter schools within Arizona, it failed.
 The ballot had 51.32% voting no on the proposition.